AlexBHarley/deepstream.io-website/src/blog/open-source-is-not-dead/readme.md

 dateISO: 20161012
 author: wolframhempel
 thumbnail: bird.jpg
+description: The shutdown of RethinkDB send shockwaves through the industry
 ---
 The [recent demise of RethinkDB](https://rethinkdb.com/blog/rethinkdb-shutdown/) has not only send shockwaves through the open source community, it also got its wider ecosystem thinking.